bobby-brennan/gitback-blog/articles/apis-guru/content.md

 API discovery services like AnyAPI and [APIs.io](http://apis.io/) are an attempt to alleviate this problem.
-They allow API consumers to browse available APIs, make test calls, and judge whether a given APIs functionality will cover their needs.
+They allow API consumers to browse available APIs, make test calls, and judge whether a given API's functionality will cover their needs.

 ### API Providers
-Simply put, Discovery is important because if you don't have any users, it doesn't matter how well designed and tested and loadbalanced your API is.
+Simply put, discovery is important because if you don't have any users, it doesn't matter how well designed and tested and loadbalanced your API is.
 You built your API because people have a problem you can solve.
 Now your job is to get it in front of them.